Open-Attestation/open-attestation-ios/README.md

     }
 ```
 ### OaRendererViewController
-`OaRendererViewController` is a UIViewController that takes a wrapped document and renders the document template if the provided document is valid.
+`OaRendererViewController` is a UIViewController that takes a wrapped document and renders the document template.
 ```
     import OpenAttestationIOS